spencerwooo/bannero/README.md

 # 🚀 Spencer's Simple-Desktop-API

-**This API is not under active maintainence, and the API server has been shutdown.
-Please deploy to your own server if you wish to use this API.**
+**This API is no longer under active maintainence.
+The main API server has been shutdown.
+Please deploy to your own server if you wish to use this API in the future.**

 ![love](https://img.shields.io/badge/Made%20with-LOVE-ff69b4.svg)
 [![license](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)